johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 `hosts`, `host_listings_count`, `neighbourhoods`, `listings`, `listings_categorical`, `availability`, `min_max_night`, `listing_reviews`, `reviews`, `calendar`

+This will contain all of the available data that I could get, although not all of it have I used yet in data analysis.
+It's there if I need it.

 * What attributes will those entities have?

 `hosts`

     "host_id" - Primary Key.
-Airbnb's unique identifier for the host/user "host_url" - The Airbnb page for the host "host_name" - Name of the host.
+AirBnB's unique identifier for the host/user "host_url" - The AirBnB page for the host "host_name" - Name of the host.
 Usually just the first name(s) "host_since" - The date the host/user was created.
-For hosts that are Airbnb guests this could be the date they registered as a guest
+For hosts that are AirBnB guests this could be the date they registered as a guest
-    "host_location" - The host's self reported location "host_about" - Description about the host
+    "host_location" - The host's self-reported location
+    "host_about" - Description about the host
     "host_response_time" - Host's response time to guest inquiries "host_response_rate" - Host's response rate to guest inquiries